akbertram/genbench/code/mutation/README.md

 The dataset we are using comes from the [23andme v2](https://www.23andme.com) sequencing service.

-though not related, this data can still be used to perform some typical tests carried out on pedigree studies, such as determining "relatedness" between individuals.
+Though the individuals are not related, this data can still be used to perform some typical tests carried out on pedigree studies, such as determining "relatedness" between individuals.

 member | dataset id | link
 --- | --- | ---